toitware/demo-flutter/README.md

 you need, and remove the remaining pages.

 ## Implementation Note
-The Toit APIs need access to the Internet.
+The Flutter app needs access to the Internet.
 The `android/app/src/main/AndroidManifest.xml` thus must include:

 ```